 Mobile Emissions Measurement System

-WVU developed the Mobile Emissions Measurement System (MEMS) capable of measuring the emissions of a heavy-duty vehicle's emissions operating on a highway.
+WVU developed the Mobile Emissions Measurement System, which is capable of measuring the emissions of a heavy-duty vehicle's emissions operating on a highway.
 It is the only system capable of conducting in-use brake-specific mass emissions of gaseous pollutants from heavy-duty diesel powered vehicles.
-The system is designed to provide real-world emissions data to engine and vehicle manufacturers and the US EPA.
+The system is designed to provide real-world emissions data to engine and vehicle manufacturers and the EPA.

 Located in B05, this lab is used primarily for teaching MAE 322.
 Here is a list of available experiments: